dullroar/ten-steps-to-linux-survival/Step08.md

-# Step 8.
-The Man Behind the Curtain
+# The Man Behind the Curtain

 ***`/proc`, `/dev`, `ps`, `/var/log`, `/tmp` and other things under the covers.***